JayNutZ/hans-peter/README.md

 # HansPeter
-HansPeter is the best way to get your data from windows active directory servers.
+HansPeter is the best way to get your data.
 It's all that's required for european copyright law (GDPR)